-Figure B.10 on page 215 shows the ingredients of the subroutine STEPO used for the post-processing.
+Figure 2.10 on page 233 shows the ingredients of the subroutine STEPO used for the post-processing.

-- $\label{eq:WRHFP, WRSFP} \mbox{ (WRite Horizontal fullPos, WRite Spectral FullPos): To write out post-processed data.
-These subroutines are embedded inside <math display="inline">\mbox{ IOPACK}$ but are specific to $\mbox{ FULLPOS}$. - ESPFP : to precondition some spectral fields before writing them out.
-This subroutine is specific to ALADIN inFULLPOS: it is used in the case of plane geometry to go from the reduced variables to the geographical ones. - FPEZO2H : to perform the biperiodicization of the fields if needed (see GRIDFPOS above). - PRESPFPOS (PREpare SPectral FullPOS): to pack the spectral data and the surface fields before, and restore them after, in order to enable the in-line/off-line reproductibility of the post-processing.
-Like the subroutine PREGPFPOS, it should rather be considered as a model-specific subroutine. - TRANSINVH/ETRANSINVH : Inverse spectral transforms.
+WRHFP, WRSFP (WRite Horizontal fullPos, WRite Spectral FullPos): To write out post-processed data.
+These subroutines are embedded inside IOPACK but are specific to FULLPOS.

+ESPFP: to precondition some spectral fields before writing them out.
+This subroutine is specific to ALADIN infullpos: it is used in the case of plane geometry to go from the reduced variables to the geographical ones.

+FPEZ02H: to perform the biperiodicization of the fields if needed (see GRIDFPOS above).

+PRESPFPOS (PREpare SPectral FullPOS): to pack the spectral data and the surface fields before, and restore them after, in order to enable the in-line/off-line reproductibility of the post-processing.
+Like the subroutine PREGPFPOS, it should rather be considered as a model-specific subroutine.

+TRANSINVH/ETRANSINVH: Inverse spectral transforms.
 Note that the data can be either the model trajectory or a post-processing flow (externalization to be prospected).

+Table 2.1 STEPO configuration letters used for the post-processing.

-Sequence Function Possible values (1) Outputs "E" : P levels "U" : z levels "Y" : P_v levels "M" : θ levels "Z" : η levels (2:3) Inverse spectral transforms "A" : on model fields "P" : on post-processing fields "0" : No inverse transforms (4) Not used "O" (5) Gridpoint computations "B" : vertical interpolations on P levels "V" : vertical interpolations on P_v levels "T" : vertical interpolations on θ levels "H" : vertical interpolations on z levels (above model surface) "S" : vertical interpolations on η levels (above model surface) "Z" : vertical interpolations on z levels (above output surface) "E" : vertical interpolations on η levels (above output surface) "M" : computation of the model fields on the model levels "A" : horizontal interpolations of vertically post-processed fields "G" : horizontal interpolations of physical fields "P" : horizontal interpolations of model fields (6) Not used "O" (7:8) Direct spectral transforms "P" : on post-processing fields "0" : No inverse transforms (9) Spectral computations "P" : active "0" : not active
+Sequence Function Possible values (1) Outputs "E": P levels "U": z levels "Y": P_v levels "M": θ levels "Z": η levels (2:3) Inverse spectral transforms "A" : on model fields "P" : on post-processing fields "0" : No inverse transforms (4) Not used "0" (5) Gridpoint computations "B": vertical interpolations on P levels "V": vertical interpolations on P_v levels "T": vertical interpolations on θ levels "H": vertical interpolations on z levels (above model surface) "S": vertical interpolations on η levels (above model surface) "Z": vertical interpolations on z levels (above output surface) "E": vertical interpolations on η levels (above output surface) "M": computation of the model fields on the model levels "A": horizontal interpolations of vertically post-processed fields "G": horizontal interpolations of auxiliary surface fields "P": horizontal interpolations of physical fields "I": horizontal interpolations of model fields (6) Not used "0" (7:8) Direct spectral transforms "P" : on post-processing fields "0" : No inverse transforms (9) Spectral computations "P": active "0": not active